CFBCWorks/Independence40SKN/_items/SKN40Book32.md

 ## About this Item

-"_My Early Life on St. Kitts and Nevis_" is an autobiography of Clement "Bouncin Williams.
+"_My Early Life on St. Kitts and Nevis_" is an autobiography of [Clement 'Bouncin' Williams](https://cfbcworks.github.io/Independence40SKN/people/SKN40_A45.html).
 This book offers a rich tapestry of personal and professional achievements, providing valuable insights into life on the islands and celebrating the progress in various sectors.
 A must-read for those seeking inspiration and a deeper understanding of St. Kitts and Nevis."